no-arbitrage/no-arbitrage.github.io/content/posts/2024-11-Hacking-Debt-schedule-with-Lambda-in-Excel/index.md

 ---
-title: "Hacking Debt schedule with Lambda in Excel"
+title: "Hacking Debt Schedule with a Single Lambda Function in Excel"
 summary: "One formula to quickly craft debt schedule with multiple features"
 categories: ["Finance",]
 tags: ["post","finance"]